Akiflow Alternatives: We Tested the Best 10 Apps in 2026

 What I didn’t like

-- You don't have a chatbot to chat with
+- You don't have a chat assistant to chat with

 - You can’t fully customize the time blocks - it follows its own logic